vasavi168/docs/v2/sms/bulk.md

 `POST` - When you send a POST request with file containing mobile numbers of customers, We send SMS message you specify to all the numbers exist in file.

-Country code is mandatory to be included in the `to` paramenter for global messaging.
+> Country code is mandatory to be included in the `to` paramenter for global messaging.

-Before you start sending SMS through this API, please test whether your content is matching a template which has been pre approved.
-Otherwise, the SMS will end up being rejected.

 ## Send SMS